|

-This is a fine example of a Spanish M-26 helmet manufactured by Germany for Spain in the 1920's.
+This is a fine example of a Spanish M-42 helmet manufactured after WWII.

 This helmet was employed during WWII.